Umkhonto (missile): Finnish co-operation

 In a substantial coup for Denel, in 2002 the Finnish Navy selected the Umkhonto-IR to equip its four Hamina-class missile boats, beating fierce competition from the US-German Rolling Airframe Missile, and the Swedish Bofors Bamse.
 Umkhonto was also selected to equip the Hämeenmaa-class minelayer during their period of modernisation in 2006.

 Denel Dynamics, in collaboration with the Finnish Navy, have undertaken a joint development programme of enhancing the Umkhonto-IR, specifically adapting the missile for superior capability when operating in the Baltic Sea.
 A more advanced seeker-head algorithm has been developed that can differentiate between the target and background clutter, which is of particular importance in the confines of the Baltic Sea.
-The Umkhonto-IR Block II has a more efficient flightpath, allowing for an increased maximum range of 15km (9.3mi): an increase of 3km.
+The Umkhonto-IR Block II has a more efficient flightpath, allowing for an increased maximum range of 15 km (9.3 mi): an increase of 3 km.
 The missile also has increased resistance to electronic countermeasures.

 In 2010, the new Block II missile was demonstrated at the Africa Aerospace & Defence international exhibition in Cape Town.
 The Finnish Navy later reported the successful testing of the Block II in Uusimaa, Finland, with two Banshee UAVs being intercepted and destroyed.
 After the subsequent development of the Umkhonto-IR Block II, with orders being placed by the South African and Finnish navies, all production was discontinued for the Block I.